enkidevs/curriculum/JavaScript/React/what-is-react.md

  - **virtual DOM**: the `DOM`-like in-memory data structure cache used to efficiently update the real `DOM`

 **React** is an open-source project that was released in 2013 and already became the 5th most starred project on **GitHub**.
-Due to the large number of contributors, this library is improving at an accelerated pace.
+Due to the large number of contributors, this library is improving at a rapid pace.

 Being built with performance in mind, **React** has become the first choice for both beginners and experts of Front-End Web Development.